 Introduction

 This manuscript presents the open data product {TTS2016R}.
 Open data products are the result of turning source data (open or otherwise) into accessible information that adds value to the original inputs (see Arribas-Bel et al., 2021).
-The product presented in this paper is an R data package which consists of three objects which are sourced from the 2016 Transportation Tomorrow Survey (TTS) or are curated to facilitate the use and analysis of TTS data.
+The product presented in this paper is an R data package.
+An R package contains code, data, and documentation in a standardised collection format that can be installed by R users via a centralized software repository such as CRAN (the Comprehensive R Archive Network) and GitHub. {TTS2016R} is freely availably on GitHub for all R users to install.
+The package consists of three objects sourced from the 2016 Transportation Tomorrow Survey (TTS), a large-scale travel survey of the Greater Gold Horseshoe (GGH) area in southern Ontario, Canada (Data Management Group, 2018).

 This package currently includes person-to-jobs origin-destinations, traffic analysis zone (TAZ) boundaries, and planning/municipality boundaries for the GGH area (Data Management Group, 2018).
-In addition, TAZ centroid-to-centroid travel times by car computed using package {r5r} (Pereira et al., 2021) are included.
+In addition, TAZ origin-centroidto-destination-centroid travel times by car, computed using package {r5r} (Pereira et al., 2021), are included.

-The aim of this paper is to walk readers through the empirical home-based work commute data set, illustrate the calculation of an impedance function that can be used to calculate accessibility to employment, and invite its use in other applications.
+The aim of this paper is to walk readers through the empirical home-based work commute data set, illustrate the calculation of an impedance function that can be used to calculate accessibility to employment, and invite its use in other applications. with plans to be expanded in the future to include Canadian transportation survey data

 Home-to-work commute data

-{TTS2016R} includes counts of fully-employed population by place of residence (origin) and counts of full-time jobs by place of work (destination) aggregated by TAZ (n=3,764 within the survey boundaries).
+{TTS2016R} includes counts of fully-employed population by place of residence (origin) and counts of full-time jobs by place of work (destination) aggregated by TAZ.
 TAZ typically are defined based on land-use and population demographics in order to estimate the number of trips produced and attracted to each zone (Meyer and Miller, 2001).
-As such, each TAZ is uniquely identified using the GTA06 Zoning System which can be used to join to the origin-destination table (i.e., trips taken).
+There are 3,764 TAZ within the GGH and each are uniquely identified using the GTA06 Zoning System which can be used to join to the origin-destination table (i.e., trips taken).

 The number of jobs (3,081,885) and workers (3,446,957) in this package are organized in the form of an origin-destination table which is indicative of home-to-work commute patterns (there are 3,446,957 potential interactions).
 These data were retrieved from the TTS Data Retrieval System on October 28, 2021 and reflect the potential interaction of full-time employed people and jobs within the GGH survey boundaries shown in Figure 1 as defined by the 2016 TTS methodology (Data Management Group, 2018).